 Pet saliva can stick to carpets, bedding, furniture and clothing.
 Dried saliva can become airborne.

-A so-called hypoallergenic dog may shed less fur than a shedding dog, but no dog breed is truly hypoallergenic.
+So-called hypoallergenic cats and dogs may shed less fur than shedding types, but no breed is truly hypoallergenic.

 Rodents and rabbits